ClouDesire/docusaurus/docs/onboarding.md

 The technical part of the onboarding process depends on the application _provisioning type_:

 * for **Syndicated Applications** (namely directly managed by the software vendor, and not hosted on the Cloudesire platform itself) the software vendor has to provide a "_syndication endpoint_" and proceed with the integrations via API, as described in [this section](syndication.md#syndicated-applications)
-* for **Deployed Applications** (where Cloudesire will provision on the cloud a new VM containing a running instance of the app for each customer) the software vendor has 2 possibilities: [ZIP Application Package](deployed.md#zip-packaging) (a simple archive containing both the source code and the _SQL scripts_ of the application) and [Docker Packaging](deployed.md#docker-packaging) (a self-contained archive of your application meeting the [Docker](https://www.docker.com/) standards).
+* for **Deployed Applications** (where Cloudesire will provision on the cloud a new virtual-machine containing a running instance of the application for each customer) the software vendor has 2 possibilities: [ZIP Application Package](deployed.md#zip-packaging) (a simple archive containing both the source code and the _SQL scripts_ of the application) and [Docker Packaging](deployed.md#docker-packaging) (a self-contained archive of your application meeting the [Docker](https://www.docker.com/) standards).
 More detailed instruction for the onboarding of Deployed Applications can be found in [this section](deployed.md).

 The following sections refer to other additional functionalities, which can be used both in the Syndication and Self-Deploy scenarios.